Ordinal43/parallel_automation_mobile_template/README.md

 This project is a Java test automation framework made using **Appium**, **Cucumber**, and **JUnit**.
 It uses the Page Object Model (POM) design pattern for better test maintainability and readability.

-For parallel testing capabilitis, this repo leverages the help of [Appium Device Farm](https://devicefarm.org/) plugin and [CourgetteJVM](https://github.com/prashant-ramcharan/courgette-jvm) library.
+For parallel testing capabilities, this repo leverages the help of [Appium Device Farm](https://devicefarm.org/) plugin and [CourgetteJVM](https://github.com/prashant-ramcharan/courgette-jvm) library.

 For now only runs Android automation tests (iOS is planned for later).